-If you had a chance to spread a message of peace, where would you go and what would you say?
+If you had a chance to spread a message, what would it be?

 HOW DO I BECOME AN AMBASSADOR OF PEACE?

 Our guidelines are loose.
 We do not have a form, but we would like to hear from non-profits who are working locally to lower carbon emissions.
 Please send us a proposal letter, and we will follow up.
 Also, feel free to contact us directly with comments and suggestions.
 You may apply in the fields below or email your candidacy here.
 Please include a short essay, video or other presentation along with contact information and Facebook/Twitter information.